rodrigo0211/HCLIM_Analisys/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;**1.1.
 Removing rows with any missing values in the variables.**

+ASUMPTION: df_PoPoPoPo and df_PPPP are small datasets and we are not working with them

 **2. Check procedures**
 &nbsp;&nbsp;&nbsp;&nbsp;**2.1.
 Same stations with multiple locations**

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - Col LocationID is added as a combination of Lat/Lon &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - If the locationID are different, then add suffix (2..) to the name &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - Col StationUpdated added for traceability reasons

 &nbsp;&nbsp;&nbsp;&nbsp;**2.2.
 Different stations with same LocationID**
 &nbsp;&nbsp;&nbsp;&nbsp;**2.3.
 Same Stations with same LocationID (lat/Lon) and dif Elevation**
 &nbsp;&nbsp;&nbsp;&nbsp;**2.4.
 Drop out all rows with year values before 1678**